Ntungamo District: Population

 In 1991, the national population census estimated the district population at about 305,200.
 The national census of 2002 estimated the population of Ntungamo District at about 380,000, with an estimated annual population growth rate of 2.4%.
 It is estimated that in 2012, the population of the district was approximately 480,100.
 Based on the Uganda Bureau of Statistics 2020 population projections, the current population now stands at 540,800.

 Tourism in Ntungamo District

 Tourism in Ntungamo District is not well developed but there are several potential tourism sites, including: 1.
 Karegyeya Rock 2.
 Lake Nyabihoko 3.
 Uganda-Rwanda Border 4.
 Bird-watching in the wetlands and 5.
 Agricultural development projects.
+6.Kyafola Hot Springs.